Britannia Quay, Roath Basin, Cardiff

 Specific telephone numbers are given where appropriate however all general enquiries should be directed to the Cardiff LPS office on (029) 20835023, Fax (029) 20835006 or E-mail email@example.com

 All craft wishing to use Britannia Quay must appoint a local shipping agent to represent their interests whilst in port.
-A list of local agents willing to provide representation to charity vessels is shown on pages 8 and 9 of this sheet.
-A more comprehensive list of agents may be obtained on request from ABP’s main office.
-Telephone (029) 20835000.
-Fax (029) 20835001, or E-mail: email@example.com
+A list of local agents may be obtained on request from ABP's main office, telephone 02920 835000.
+Fax (029) 20835001, or E-mail: firstname.lastname@example.org

-Pilotage is recommended for all craft over 20 metres berthing at, or sailing from, Britannia Quay and compulsory for all craft over 20 metres in length or over 85 metres in length carrying 12 or more passengers.
+Pilotage is recommended for all craft over 20 metres in length berthing at, or sailing from, Britannia Quay and compulsory for all craft over 20 metres in length or over 85 metres in length carrying 12 or more passengers.
 Orders for pilots will only be accepted from appointed representatives.
 Charges for pilotage services can be obtained on request from ABP’s main office or view tariff information here

 Boatmen and Linehandlers